| | |

 • 12 ounces bacon, thick-sliced, cut into 2-inch pieces

-• 1 pound pork sausage, links
+• 1 pound pork sausage links

 • 2 large onions, quartered and sliced

-• salt and pepper, to taste
+• Kosher salt and freshly ground black pepper, to taste

 Instructions